kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

   - click `test and cutover` `finalize cutover` # all the servers involved in the migration and replication data will be deleted acept you last application server. click `Mark as Cutover Complete`.

 Expected Result: The server status changes to Cutover Complete, signifying that the migration is finished.
-The cutover instance is now fully operational, and the source server can be archived (take `action` and select `mark as archived` )or decommissioned as needed.
+The cutover instance is now fully operational, and the source server can be archived (take `action` and select `mark as archived` ) or decommissioned as needed.
+- migration successful to the new region Oregon us-west-2

 <img width="908" alt="Image" src="https://github.com/user-attachments/assets/f2b11b86-192c-44ea-bb4d-fd02a3045fc8" />